rubyreferences/rubyref/builtin/system-cli/io.md

 *Part of standard library.
 You need to `require 'stringio'` before using.*

-Pseudo I/O on String object.
+Pseudo I/O on String object, with interface corresponding to IO.

 Commonly used to simulate `$stdio` or `$stderr`